 3. Private Evaluations of Roasted and Green Coffees

-Reviews for Tasting Reports and Roasted Coffee Reviews displayed on the Coffee Review are designed to assist consumers with their purchasing decisions.
+Reviews for tasting reports and standalone roasted coffee reviews displayed on the Coffee Review are designed to assist consumers with their purchasing decisions.

 For roasters who want more detailed technical feedback to support their internal quality control and enhancement efforts but who are not interested in published reviews, we offer private coffee evaluations of both roasted and green coffees.
 These business-to-business evaluations use the same cupping procedures and scoring methods as our public reviews, but they are not displayed on the website and are structured as confidential communications to roasters.
 They may not be quoted or used for promotional purposes.

-Professional fees for private of cupping reports of roasted coffee are US$350 per sample in both espresso and non-espresso formats.
+Professional fees for private evaluations of roasted and green coffees are US$350 per sample in both espresso and non-espresso formats.